SrFrancisco/cf_ai_islands/README.md

 ## Concept
 This project explores the idea of using AI for world building.
-Specifically, it allows IA to modify parameters of a procedural terrain generator to correspond to a user's described characteristics.
+Specifically, it allows AI to modify parameters of a procedural terrain generator to correspond to a user's described characteristics.

 Users can generate new islands and customize their appearance through prompts to a language model.
 These prompts may include, for example, adjusting biome distribution, altering island size and shape, or modifying mountain steepness.
 The LLM receives the request along with a description of each configurable parameter of the generator.
 It then produces a set of configurations that are passed to a terrain generator for rendering, allowing users to visualize the results and request further refinements.